Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 <img src="Assets/PermissionsDefenition.png">

 _For more information about our HelloID PowerShell connectors, please refer to our general [Documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-How-to-configure-a-custom-PowerShell-target-connector) page_

-### Connector Improvements (Todo)
-  * [ ] Use the .net variant to serialize (System.Web.Script.Serialization.JavaScriptSerializer) the $entitlementContext , because this object can be quite large
-  * [ ] Certitficaat Object - in configuration (To supports the cloudagent
-  * [ ] Add PermissionID string to entitlement reference instead of calculate in the grant script

 ## HelloID Docs